mkolakowski/mkolakowski.github.io/_powershell/msexchange-2016-powershell-cheat-sheet.md

   - Office 365
 ---

+This page will contain a list of Powershell snippits I find useful when working with MS Exchange servers

 ### Disable local Autodiscover (non-dns)
 - Set-ClientAccessService: This cmdlet is used to configure settings for the Client Access services on a Mailbox server.